 2. It is much easier to find and fix bugs in a small chunk of software rather than in big software.

-3. It helps in realising the benefits of the software, even before it’s completely developed and deployed.
+3. It helps in realizing the benefits of the software, even before it’s completely developed and deployed.

 4. It’s easy to make frequent changes in the software.